adbharadwaj/adbharadwaj.github.io/_drafts/2018-01-10-simulated-annealing-ppi.md

 ![Nice Layout of a PPI network](../assets/images/ppi-example-1-triangles-top-rectangles-bottom.png)

 In this layout, simulated annealing has optimized the new constraint of moving receptors (triangles) to the top and transcription factors (rectangles) to the bottom along with the 5 properties of a nice layout defined by [Davidson and Harel]().
-Infact, in this solution there are no edge crossings in comparison to previous solution.
 Due to the introduction of above mentioned constraint, the generated solutions are more biologically meaningful.
-It is now easier to identify the start and end of information flow and
+It is now easier to identify the start and end of information flow without even going through the entire network flow.
+But at the same time it very hard to discern the sequence of information flow from the placement of intermediary nodes (ellipses).
+For example, the node 'c' is placed above node 'g' and 'b' when the actual sequence of information flow is a->b->g->c->e.

+In order to